wbnns/meliora/README.md

 ### Environment Variables

 1. Create a `.env` file in the root of your project directory.
-2. Add your bot token to the `.env` file:
+2. Add Meliora's bot token to the `.env` file:

 ``` DISCORD_BOT_TOKEN=YOUR_BOT_TOKEN ```